Kuhlemeier-lab/R_phenotyping/README.md

 - Don't forget to save your changes and restart FIJI

 **Now you can measure with 2 different tools:**
- - [m] let you measure the data as defined in Analyse > Set Measurements...
+ - [m] measures the data as defined in Analyse > Set Measurements...
  - [j] measures just like [m], store your picture name, and asks you for a label for each measurement.

  ### How to take measurements with AmazingFijiFunctions.R ?